ramon-pessoa/python_programming/README_CODE_51-75.md

 	a.
 Solution (Python) - File syncing algorithm: [file_syncing_algorithm.txt](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/51-75/file_syncing_algorithm.txt)

+60. Problem #60 [Medium]: Given a multiset of integers, return whether it can be partitioned into two subsets whose sums are the same.

+	* For example, given the multiset {15, 5, 20, 10, 35, 15, 10}, it would return true, since we can split it up into {15, 5, 10, 15, 10} and {20, 35}, which both add up to 55.

+	* Given the multiset {15, 5, 20, 10, 35}, it would return false, since we can't split it up into two subsets that add up to the same sum.

 61. Problem #61 [Medium]: Implement integer exponentiation.
 That is, implement the pow(x, y) function, where x and y are integers and returns x^y.

 	* Do this faster than the naive method of repeated multiplication.